 Washing by fabric type allows you to use different water temperatures and keeps drying cycles simple.
 To reduce lint, never wash lint producing fabrics and lint attracting fabrics together!

-If there are not enough items to make up a full machine load of each type of fabric and you are in a hurry, you can wash all of each color together.
+If there are not enough items for a full washer load of each type of fabric and you are in a hurry, you can wash all of each color together.

 Just be sure to choose the washer cycle to fit the most delicate garments in the load.

 Select an all-purpose laundry detergent and read the directions to determine how much to use.
 If clothes have stains, pre-treat them before washing by using a stain remover or a bit of the laundry detergent.
-Most recommend adding the detergent to the washer before loading to prevent residue on clothing.
+Add the detergent to the washer drum or dispenser before loading to prevent residue on clothing.

-Step Five - Pick A Washer Water Temperature
+Step Five - Pick a Washer Water Temperature & Cycle

 Step Six - Final Check

 Look for any stains and pretreat them.
 If you don't know how to treat stains, take the time to read one of the following articles.

 Check that all pockets are empty – no tissues or paper - to prevent disasters.

 Remove any accessories such as belts and jewelry.
 Close all zippers and buttons.